openedx/docs.openedx.org/source/educators/migration_wip/10_exercises_tools/open_response_assessments/Access_ORA_Info.rst

-The **Waiting step details** page also allows managing student grades through the **Manage individual learners** button near the bottom of the page, which works in the same manner as :ref:`partnercoursestaff:Access Information for a Specific Learner`.
+The **Waiting step details** page also allows managing student grades through the **Manage individual learners** button near the bottom of the page, which works in the same manner as :ref:`Access Information for a Specific Learner`.

 .. _PA View Metrics for Individual Steps: